RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-The statistics include the total number of TUs read, and the number of TUs that were actually imported.
-Note that very often the number of imported TUs is lower than the total number of TUs that were read from the TMX file.
-This is because TUs may be invalid, they may be duplicated and thus merged with other TUs, etc.
+The statistics include the total number of TUs read and the number of TUs actually imported.
+The imported count is often lower than the read count because some TUs may be invalid, duplicated, or merged with other TUs.

-Finally, you apply the ```Import``` method, which takes the TMX import file name and path as parameter:
+Finally, call the `Import()` method and pass the TMX file path:

 # [C#](#tab/tabid-16)
 ```cs